Piazzi/template-method/README.md

 # Code

 Simple project representing the Template Method design pattern.
+For this one i made a payment gate example, Payment being the super class and Crypto/CreditCard the sub classes, implemented with the template method caracteristics.

 # Definition